HamidrezaZMN/Java-Runner/README.md

 # How-To-Use
 Simply put each one you want in the package you're gonna compile and run and follow the instructions I gave.<br>

+Note: You can also put them in the system path, then run them through terminal like a command. for example:
+  $ runp